In This Article

 In total, there’s $500 in credits you can receive annually.
 The credits in themselves are almost enough to offset the annual fee, as long as you’re able to fully take advantage of them each year.

 Another way The Platinum Card from American Express can have added value is through its bonus categories.
 You’ll earn 5X points for flights and prepaid hotels booked through Amex Travel.
-You can also earn 5X points for flights booked directly with airlines.
+You can also earn 5X points for flights booked directly with airlines on the first $500,000 spent annually.

 If you’re paying cash for travel, the 5X points is a great way to earn a bit back on your cash bookings.